carlosnsr/simple-messaging-api/public/api/docs/v1/apispec.md

 This is a very simple messaging API.
 It enables the building of a very simple messenger application.

+Currently, it does not provide the creation of users.

 ## Operations

 It allows these operations centered around `Messages`
-- sending a short message between 2 existing users
+- sending a short message between 2 existing users (a sender, and a recipient)
+- getting a recipient's most recent messages (in last 30 days, up to 100) from any sender
-- getting the most recent (in last 30 days, up to 100)messages sent to a user (a.k.a. `recipient`)
+- getting a recipient's most recent messages (in last 30 days, up to 100) from a particular sender

 # Group Messages